MrBlackHat115/Basic-Ethical-Hacking-lab/README.md

 # Basic-Ethical-Hacking-lab
 A hands-on, beginner-friendly lab that teaches the fundamentals of ethical hacking and penetration testing.
 Through guided exercises and vulnerable targets, learners practice reconnaissance, scanning, exploitation basics, privilege escalation, and reporting, all within a safe, legal environment.

+# Disclaimer:
+This repository is created strictly for educational and ethical cybersecurity research.
+All code, scripts, and demonstrations are intended for use in controlled environments, on systems you own, or on systems where you have explicit written permission to test.
+The author is not responsible for any misuse, damage, or illegal activities performed with the information provided here.
+Use responsibly.
+Stay ethical.

 # Table of Contents
 * **Installation Requirements**
     * **VirtualBox**